Adventus

 Checkout Flow

-Problem 1: How to make the checkout process seamless for a brand new user
+Problem 1: How to make the checkout process seamless and concise for a brand new user

-Queue my lightbulb moment when I realized I never really pull out my credit card half the time when I go shopping for things in the real world because of Apple Pay.
-So what if we just add options like that to checkout?
-It would have all the information the app would need to complete and ship your order to you.
 The only thing I could think of was that if the user for some reason or another had not connected a virtual wallet to their device, they would still need to go through the process of inputting or autofilling that information one way or the other.
-This issue seemed unavoidable but the feature should still help lots of users all the same.
+This end of the issue seemed unavoidable but the feature should still lower friction for a percentage of users all the same.

 The first wireframe iteration of this did not include this as it was an immediate afterthought.
 So there’s not much to say here other than the process gets a little long with inputting information and it would be a genuine point of contention.